jorendorff/a-history-of-the-world-notes/002-Olduvai-stone-chopping-tool.md

 How do we know it's so old?

-Why are stone tools linked with human intelligence?

 The program claims that two things set human toolmaking apart from toolmaking in other animal species.
 What are they?

+What link does the program make between this stone tool and the development of human intelligence?

 Is it true that "we can't survive without the things we make"?
 What things do modern humans rely on?